kevin-kaixu/partnet-symh/README.md

 # The PartNet Symmetry Hierarchy Dataset (PartNet-Symh)

+### Introduction

 The PartNet-Symh dataset augments the PartNet dataset by adding a recursive hierarchical organization of fine-grained parts for each shape.
 The PartNet dataset was originally proposed in the paper "PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding".
+The hierarchical organization follows the symmetry hierarchy defined in [Wang et al. 2011].
 The symmetry hierarchies were used to train the PartNet model in our paper "PartNet: A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation".
 In general, PartNet-Symh can be used to train any Recursive Neural Networks models for part-level shape structure encoding/decoding, e.g., GRASS [Li et al. 2017].

-### Introduction

-PartNet consists of 24 object categories.
-The 3D models in the dataset are composed of fine-grained parts.
-We construct a recursive symmetry hierarchy [Wang et al. 2011] based on the fine-grained parts.
-The data organization follows the original PartNet dataset.

 ### Basic information

-The dataset contains 22699 3D shapes covering 24 shape categories:
+The dataset contains *22699* 3D shapes covering *24* shape categories:

 |  category_name  |  lamp   | table | knife   |  bag   | bed  | bottle   | bowl   | clock   | display   | dishwasher   | door   | earphone   | faucet   | hat   | storage   | keyboard   | laptop   | microwave   | mug   | refrigerator   | scissors   | trashcan   | vase   | chair   |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |